EXPLAINER: Where does the student loan debt plan stand?

 THE PLAN FACES MANY OTHER LEGAL CHALLENGES

 In September, the Republican-led states of Nebraska, Iowa, Kansas, Missouri, Arkansas and South Carolina filed suit to halt the program, arguing that the pandemic no longer qualifies as a national emergency.
-But Justice Department attorney Brian Netter told U.S. District Judge Henry Autrey in October that student loan defaults have skyrocketed over the past 2 1/2 years.
+Justice Department attorney Brian Netter disagreed, telling U.S. District Judge Henry Autrey in October that student loan defaults have skyrocketed over the past 2 1/2 years.

 Autrey ruled on Oct.
 20 that the states lacked standing, allowing the forgiveness plan to proceed.
 But the 8th Circuit temporarily halted it the next day while it considers a permanent block.
 That decision is still pending.